 The protests have recently become broader in scope.
 People are now demonstrating against corruption in the government and against the clerical leaders of the country.

-While these events give us hope for a brighter future for Iran and its people, it is too early to predict what – if any – effects this will have.
+While these events give us hope of a brighter future for Iran and its people, it is too early to predict what – if any – effects this will have.
 A legitimate concern is that there does not appear to be any clear leader or group organizing the protests.
 Unorganized demonstrations, as you may assume, are usually not too effective.

 2. How have local authorities and the international community reacted?